bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/unexpected_token.md

 SyntaxError: Unexpected token
 =============================

-The JavaScript exceptions “unexpected token” occur when a specific language construct was expected, but something else was provided.
+The JavaScript exceptions "unexpected token” occur when a specific language construct was expected, but something else was provided.
 This might be a simple typo.

 Message
 -------